How the Building Block System for Audio Gear works

 Hardware which is agnostic of its application is not only extremely versatile.
 It also embraces the concept of sustainability and non-obsolescence – providing great value for your money and a future proof investment into your creative potential.
 Understanding the gestalt of agnostic hardware concept will further empower the design of your Blocks in the most beneficial ways!

-MPA Blocks are based on a flexible mechanical concept which was designed to allow for a number of different housing types.
+MPA Things are based on a flexible mechanical concept which was designed to allow for a number of different MakeHaus enclosure types.

 Here is how it works.
 The width of one channel strip is a standardized 27.5mm.
-The smallest Block is precisely four channels strips wide – so it is 110mm wide.
-That allows you to combine multiple independent Blocks to form a seamlessly scalable channel strip user interface – from four to dozens of channels.
+The smallest Thing is precisely four channels strips wide – so it is 110mm wide.
+That allows you to combine multiple independent devices to form a seamlessly scalable channel strip user interface – from four to dozens of channels.

-Many times you want Blocks to be independent devices in their own housings.
-But sometimes you want to combine the functionality of multiple Blocks into a single housing.
-It is no coincidence that combining two Block widths will result in a “half 19” inch” format whereas a your Block wide unit will perfectly fit your 19” rack when adding additional side mounts!
+Most times you will want a single purpose device in its own housing.
+But sometimes you want to combine the functionality of multiple tiles into a single housing.
+It is no coincidence that combining two Block widths will result in a “half 19” inch” format whereas a your standard MakeHaus wide unit will perfectly fit your 19” rack when adding additional side mounts!

 Given all the flexibility of the MPA Platform housing concept, possibilities to build gear which features different combinations of tiles in different housing types are quite endless.